International Journal of Sociologies and Anthropologies Science Reviews (IJSASR)

 Conflict of Interest Policy

-The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) requires authors to disclose any potential conflicts of interest that may be perceived to influence the research, analysis, interpretation, or presentation of their work.
+The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) is committed to ensuring transparency, integrity, and ethical rigor in all stages of the publication process.
+To uphold these standards, authors are required to disclose any actual, potential, or perceived conflicts of interest that may influence the research, analysis, interpretation, or presentation of their work.

-If a study is funded by an organization with a proprietary or financial interest in the results, editors may request authors to provide a signed statement such as:
+If a study is funded by an organization that may have a proprietary, financial, or institutional interest in the outcomes, the editorial office may request authors to provide a signed statement such as:

 “I had full access to all of the data in this study and take complete responsibility for the integrity of the data and the accuracy of the data analysis.”